bullockw/DR-Rackware/README.md

 - Replicate APEX instances from source machines to autoprovision backup instances
 - Perform a failover operation to simulate a DR scenario

-## Step 1: Create an APEX Workspace & Sample Application in the source instance
+## Section 1: Create an APEX Workspace & Sample Application in the source instance
 1. Navigate to the APEX instance through a web browser i.e https://<public-ip>:8888/ords/<database-conection> and select **Administration Services** from the bottom of the page.
 ![](./screenshots/apex-admin.PNG)
 2. Login using the username *admin* and the database admin password.
 If prompted, reset the password upon login.
 Once logged in select **Create Workspace**